Mass media in China: Chinese media in Africa

-Already in 1948, the Xinhua News Agency established its first overseas bureau in sub-Saharan Africa.
+As early as 1948, the Xinhua News Agency established its first overseas bureau in sub-Saharan Africa.
 Initially, the Chinese media presence sought to promote Sino-African relations and "played an important role in assisting the government in developing diplomatic relations with newly independent African countries".
 Africa-China media relations became more sophisticated when the Forum on China–Africa Cooperation (FOCAC) was founded in 2000.
-In 2006 during the first FOCAC Summit in Beijing, the Chinese government presented its vision on media cooperation with Africa.
+In 2006, during the first FOCAC Summit in Beijing, the Chinese government presented its vision on media cooperation with Africa.
 Media exchange should "enhance mutual understanding and enable objective and balanced media coverage of each other".
 Through FOCAC, the Chinese influence on the African mediasphere has increased.
 In 2006, China Radio International (CRI) was established in Nairobi followed by the launch of the Chinese state-run CGTN Africa and the establishment of an African edition of China Daily in 2012.
 Additionally, China offers workshops and exchange programs to African journalists to introduce them to Chinese politics, culture, and economy as well as the Chinese media system.
-China does not only invest in African media outlets and journalists but also their digital infrastructure.
+China does not only invest in African media outlets and journalists, but also in their digital infrastructure.
 The Chinese government grants financial and technical aid to African countries to expand their communications structure.

 Scholars argue that through increased media presence and investments, the Chinese government tries to dominate the public sphere in Africa and expand its soft power.
 Research shows that Chinese news media in Africa portray China-Africa relations in an extremely positive light with little space for criticism.
 Hence, China tries to shape African narratives in its favor.
-However, Chinese media influence in Africa is still relatively new and therefore the consequences of Chinese media engagement in Africa remain unclear.
+However, Chinese media influence in Africa is still relatively new, and therefore, the consequences of Chinese media engagement in Africa remain unclear.
 Despite China's efforts to support the African media infrastructure and promote China-Africa relations, African perceptions of China vary significantly and are complex.
 In general, a case study of South Africa shows that China is perceived as a powerful trading nation and economic investments result in a positive Chinese image.
 Yet, South African journalists are critical of Chinese media intervention and concerned about practices of Chinese journalism.
 Likewise, a study about Uganda reveals that journalists are worried about media cooperation with China because it poses a threat to the Freedom of the press.
 To conclude, the success of Chinese media influence in Africa depends on whether they can prevail in the African market and control the narrative in their favor.

 Overseas Chinese media

-In 2001, the Jamestown Foundation reported that China was buying into Chinese-language media in the U.S., offering free content, and leveraging advertising dollars—all to manipulate coverage.
+In 2001, the Jamestown Foundation reported that China was buying into Chinese-language media in the U.S., offering free content, and leveraging advertising dollars –all to manipulate coverage.
 The Guardian reported in 2018 that the China Watch newspaper supplement was being carried by The Telegraph along with other newspapers of record such as The New York Times, The Wall Street Journal and Le Figaro.